ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

       - To add cycle, remove the NAND gate from the input circuit and the AND gate on the first cell, and connect the 1 frame pulse generator directly to the OR gate in the first cell
       - To make it 2-way, add a NOT gate to each cell with its OR gate as input and a new AND gate connected in the same way as the old AND gate, but using the NOT gate of all previous cells as input instead of the OR gate.
 Then replace the NAND gate on the input circuit with an OR gate and duplicate it (with the copy being connected to the new AND gates on each cell rather than the old ones).
 Connect the NOT gate of all the cells to the OR gate of the first input circuit, and the OR gate of all the cells to the OR gate of the second input circuit
       - Might require a decoder
         - To create it, add a NOT gate to each cell and replace the NAND gate of the input circuit with an OR gate like in the 2-way version (if using the 1-way versions).
-Then, take $n$ AND gates and assign a different combination of either the OR or the NOT from each cell (if you only need to use it combined with other circuits you can combine all of their decoders into a single one to use less gates)
+Then, take $n$ AND gates and assign each of them a different combination of either the OR or NOT from each cell (if you only need to use it combined with other circuits you can combine all of their decoders into a single one to use less gates)
         - Has a complexity of $\ceil{\log_2 n} + n - 1$ for the 1-way version, $\ceil{\log_2 n} + n$ for the 1-way+cycle version and $n$ for the 2-way versions
       - Complexity
         - 1-way: $2 \ceil{\log_2 n} + 3$
         - 1-way+cycle: $2 \ceil{\log_2 n}$
         - 2-way: $4 \ceil{\log_2 n} + 4$
         - 2-way+cycle: $4 \ceil{\log_2 n}$
-      - Takes 4 frames to update without cycle and 3 frames with cycle
+      - Takes 3 frames to update for 1-way+cycle and 4 frames otherwise
       - Example blueprints: [\underline{1-way}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134497489), [\underline{1-way+cycle}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134498845), [\underline{2-way}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134500019) and [\underline{2-way+cycle}](https://steamcommunity.com/sharedfiles/filedetails/?id=2134500705)
     \newcommand{\titleCED}{When to use each method}
     - \titleCED